 Some Jews in Jerusalem saw Paul with a Gentile member of his staff and supposed that person had desecrated the temple.
 So they dragged Paul out of the temple and started to beat him.
 They only stopped when Roman soldiers came to see what happened.

 Paul’s legal rights and legal standing

-When the Roman soldier who arrested Paul found out he was Roman, he knew he had to treat him differently and arranged to have Paul speak before the Sannhedrin to find out what the problem was.
+When the Roman tribune who arrested Paul found out he was Roman, he knew he had to treat him differently and arranged to have Paul speak before the Sannhedrin to find out what the problem was.
 Paul managed to get the Pharisees and Sadducees arguing with each other.
 Some Jews vowed that they would not eat or drink until they had killed Paul, but the Romans found out and took Paul to Caesarea, where the Roman governor Felix lived.